Towards a New Economics and Politics of Planetary Boundaries

 Amanda Janoo (Economics & Policy Lead, Wellbeing Economy Alliance)

-Anne Højer Simonsen (Deputy Director, Confederation of Danish Industry),
+Anne Højer Simonsen (Deputy Director, Confederation of Danish Industry)

 Jo Swinson (Director, Partners for a New Economy),